NithyaManoj22/book_recommendation_system/README.md

 # Recommendation-System using the book crossing dataset
-Building Recommendation System built using supervised and unsupervised Machine learning techniques.
+Building a Book Recommendation System built using supervised and unsupervised Machine learning techniques.

 ## Book-Crossing
 The Book-Crossing dataset is a collection of user ratings of books.
 It comes with both explicit ratings (1-10 stars) and implicit ratings (user interacted with the book).